Infectious Disease Control

 Some provincial and territorial public health authorities require physicians to notify them when they suspect an outbreak of any infectious disease.
 Some lists include non-infectious diseases that can be caused by environmental hazards, such as poisoning with heavy metals or with carbon monoxide.

 Physicians are required to notify the public health authority when history and clinical examination causes them to suspect a notifiable disease; they are not required to await the results of testing.
 Indeed, diseases that could pose an immediate, severe threat to the public’s health should be reported by telephone as soon a case is suspected.
 Laboratories notify the public health authority of cases of notifiable disease when test results are positive.
-Because some diseases are difficult to diagnose reliably without laboratory testing, while others do not require testing, the list of laboratory-notifiable disease differs slightly from that of physician-notifiable disease.
+Because some diseases are difficult to diagnose reliably without laboratory testing, and because others do not require testing, the list of laboratory-reportable disease differs slightly from that of physician-reportable disease.

-A crucial early step in investigating a possible outbreak is to define what constitutes a case, as the case definition will be used in the search for more cases in order to draw a complete portrait of the outbreak (see Definitions: Defining a case).
-The case definition describes precisely the symptoms, signs, history, or test results that indicate a probable case of disease.
+A crucial early step in investigating a possible outbreak is to define what constitutes a case, as the case definition will be used in the search for more cases to draw a complete portrait of the outbreak.
+It is important to recognize that the criteria of a public health case definition may differ from those of a clinical diagnosis.
+The case definition details the symptoms, signs, history, or test results that indicate a probable case of disease.
 Clinicians may be asked to help in the search to uncover all cases, and they may also have valuable information linking the cases, which can suggest a possible cause.

-Because of biological variation, the presenting symptoms and signs for cases of any illness vary.
+Biological variation causes the presenting symptoms and signs for cases of any illness to vary.
 The case definition should neither be too broad nor too narrow.
-In an outbreak of gastro-enteritis, for instance, some people may only have mild abdominal cramps, whereas others have diarrhoea and vomiting, with or without fever, muscle pain, headache, and dehydration, etc. If the case definition includes people with any one of the full range of symptoms (fever, or muscle pain, or headache, etc.), it will be broad enough to include a many people whose symptoms are unrelated to the outbreak under investigation (a sensitive test).
-Conversely, if too narrow a case definition is used (fever and muscle pain, and headache), it may exclude many people with the disease, hence underestimating the extent of the outbreak and possibly delaying the implementation of extended control measures (a specific test) (see Chapter 6).
-If there are indications of a common exposure, for instance if a large proportion of the initial cases say they ate at the same restaurant, the common exposure can be included as a criterion in the case definition to specify the cases involved and the investigation could focus on identifying the particular foodstuff at the root of the problem.
+In an outbreak of gastroenteritis, for instance, some people may only have mild abdominal cramps, whereas others have diarrhoea and vomiting, with or without fever, muscle pain, headache, and dehydration.
+The case definition should therefore be neither too narrow nor too broad.
+If the definition includes people with any one of the full range of symptoms (fever, or muscle pain, or headache, etc.), it will include people whose symptoms are unrelated to the outbreak under investigation – an unduly sensitive test produces false positives.
+Conversely, if the case definition is too narrow (a specific test – fever plus muscle pain and headache), it may exclude some with the disease, underestimating the extent of the outbreak and possibly delaying the implementation of control measures.
+If, however, there are indications of a common exposure, for instance if a large proportion of the initial cases say they ate at the same restaurant, the common exposure can be included as a criterion in the case definition and the investigation could focus on identifying the particular foodstuff at the root of the problem.

 Defining a case

-Case definition is a set of criteria that must be fulfilled in order to identify a person representing a case of a particular disease as part of an outbreak.
-These criteria may include geographic, clinical, or laboratory criteria, and may be combined into a scoring system.
+A case definition is a set of criteria that must be fulfilled to identify a person to be included as a case of a particular disease as part of an outbreak.
+The criteria may include geographic, clinical, or laboratory criteria, and may be combined into a scoring system.
 The case definition is used to identify probable cases in epidemiological surveillance.1

-Note that the objectives of using criteria to identify cases in the context of infectious disease control are entirely different from using criteria to identify cases in a clinical, diagnostic situation.
-In infectious disease control, cases are identified so that they may be fully described and so that common factors may point to the source of the problem.
-In clinical situations, the use of criteria helps identify patients who are likely to benefit from treatment.
+Note that the purpose in using criteria to identify cases as part of infectious disease control differs from using criteria to identify cases in a clinical diagnosis.
+In infectious disease control, cases are identified so that they may be fully described and common factors among them may point to the source of the problem.
+In clinical situations, diagnostic criteria help to identify patients who are likely to benefit from treatment.

 Management of cases

 - Information about their risk and how to reduce it.
-For instance, forestry workers should use adequate clothing and know the symptoms of Lyme Disease so they seek treatment early
+For instance, forestry workers should be informed about the importance of adequate clothing, insect repellant, and performing ‘tick checks’ to help reduce their risk of Lyme disease.

 Dr. Rao reminds the staff…